typingtanuki/serverMonitor/README.md

   * System CPU usage
   * System memory usage
   * Disk usage on all root partitions
   * If specific processes are currently running on the server or not
+  * Available system updates (apt-get and apt based only)
 * Network
   * Pingability of other servers (ICMP based)
   * Handshake with other servers running this tool (custom HTTP handshake)